duarteocarmo/duarteocarmo.com/content/posts/53-telegram-bot-LLMs.md

 slug: supercharging-telegram-bot-chatgpt-python
 thumbnail: images/53/cover.png

-While most people in Europe use WhatsApp, my group of friends and I use Telegram..
+While most people in Europe use WhatsApp, my group of friends and I use Telegram.
 For years now we've used things like [Combot](https://combot.org/) to see who's more silent than usual, and [MissRose](https://missrose.org/) to give our monthly elected group admins moderation rights.
 Yeah, we take friendship that seriously.

 But now we have access to LLMs right?
 So I decided to build two new features for our group chat.
 One is _pretty_ useful, and the other..
 Well, you be the judge.